 What they hadn't done all year was beat a team with a winning record ... until now.

 The Irish thoroughly dominated their opponents from the Commonwealth Christian Athletic Conference throughout the 80-minute contest.
-Both Kayla Ilyes and Natasha Vadas scored a
+Both Kayla Ilyes and Natasha Vadas scored a pair of goals as York Catholic rolled to a 5-0 shutout of the Knights (10-4-1).

 The fifth-seeded Irish (13-6) will face top-seeded Tulpehocken in the semifinals at a time and place yet to be determined on Monday.
 The Trojans (19-1-1) defeated Camp Hill by a 5-0 margin Thursday.